'Unfree labour': N.B. seafood foreign workers faced awful conditions, study says

 "Yet without temporary foreign workers, the seafood processing industry would simply be unprofitable."

+A spokesman for New Brunswick's Labour Department said they were troubled to hear of the study.
+"As we are only just learning of this report, we will take time to review it before making any further comment," Paul Bradley said in an email.

-Interview requests to New Brunswick's workplace safety agency -- WorkSafeNB -- and to the Department of Agriculture, Aquaculture and Fisheries were not immediately returned Wednesday.
+Interview requests to New Brunswick's workplace safety agency -- WorkSafeNB -- and to the Department of Agriculture, Aquaculture and Fisheries were not returned on Wednesday.
+Neither were requests to Canadian Aquaculture Industry Alliance, the national association that speaks for Canada's seafood farmers.

-Workers, she said, lived in remote areas and had to rely on their employers for transportation -- even to the grocery store.
+Workers, she added, lived in remote areas and had to rely on their employers for transportation -- even to the grocery store.

 "They were taken there once a week," Bejan said.
 "They're only allowed one hour to do the shopping.
 Oftentimes, some of them, if they would take more than one hour, they'll come out of the store and the car was gone.
-They had to take home a cab.
+They had to take a cab home.
 It was just so, so exploitative."

-"It's problematic in a country like Canada that prides itself on values of human rights and multiculturalism and a very strong immigration system also, to have these conditions in the 21st century."
+"It's problematic in a country like Canada that prides itself on values of human rights and multiculturalism and a very strong immigration system also, to have these conditions in the 21st century," Bejan said.

 Another talked about having their breaks monitored by management.
 "For instance, If I went to the bathroom, they deducted (from the paycheque) the time I was in the bathroom," a worker said in the study.